Mohammad-Ashraf09/project_1_buzzz/server/client/README.md

 ------------------- TO DO LIST ---------------------

 ----- Login page -----
-- validation for wrong password and username
+✔ - validation for wrong password and email
-- implement google login
+✋ - implement google login

 ----- Signup page -----
 ✔ - validation